 No matter how often you change your bed linen, you still need to go the extra mile every so often and give your mattress a thorough clean.

 While you may think that your mattress isn't dirty, especially if you normally shower before going to bed and if the mattress is stain-free, that's unlikely to be the case.
 According to The Sleep Council, the average adult loses 285ml of fluid each night.
 We also shed around 454g of dead skin over the course of a year, much of which ends up nestled in your bed.

 That's not all.
 The average bed contains 10,000 dust mites, produce more than two million droppings, which can aggravate allergies.
 It's no wonder The Sleep Council say that a dirty mattress can contain worrying levels of staphylococcus, enterococcus, norovirus and even MRSA.

 How often should you clean a mattress?

 There's no hard and fast rule for how often a mattress needs to be cleaned.
 It all depends on the mattress and the person sleeping on it.

 If you suffer from allergies, you should clean your mattress whenever the tell-tale symptoms of a runny nose, an itchy throat and dry eyes start to worsen.

 It also depends on how breathable the mattress is.
 Every mattress we review is tested for how well moisture passes through it, and the more breathable a mattress is, the less likely it is to stockpile sweat.
-Head to our mattress reviews to buy a breathable mattress.
+Head to our to buy a breathable mattress.

 While there's no right or wrong answer to the question of how often a mattress needs cleaning, every six months is advisable.
 If you're in the habit of flipping or rotating your mattress every three to six months (as you should be), its worth taking a little extra time to clean your mattress while you do it.